Since chemo, every day feels like a bad hair day! Yep. This one’s a little rant.

-In by gone days (this really means pre-cancer days), I generally considered two of my better physical features to be my hair and my eyes.
+In by-gone days (this really means pre-cancer days), I considered two of my better physical features to be my hair and my eyes.
 Not that they were anything all that great, but they were two features I could work with.

-Then along came cancer and chemo; suddenly in addition to no more breasts, there was also no more hair and no more eyelashes.
+Then along came cancer and chemo; suddenly, in addition to no more breasts, there was also no more hair and no more eyelashes.
+Oh, and pretty darn sparse brows too.

 The “lesser losses” like hair, lashes and brows aren’t much fun either.